apache/nuttx/configs/stm32f103-minimum/README.txt

 Quadrature Encoder:
 ===================

-  The nsh configuration has been used to test the Quadrture Encoder (QEncoder, QE) with the following modifications to the configuration
+  The nsh configuration has been used to test the Quadrature Encoder (QEncoder, QE) with the following modifications to the configuration
   file: